jadis0x/DevourX/README.md

 C:\Program Files (x86)\Steam\steamapps\common\Devour
 ```

-#### 3. Copy all files
+#### 3. Copy the mod file
- - Extract everything into the main game directory, the same folder as Devour.exe
+ - Place version.dll directly into the main game folder (the same directory as Devour.exe).

 #### 4. Launch the game
  - Start Devour normally through Steam or a shortcut.